willf/scalding_cookbook/README.md

 }
 ```

-**Convert TSV file to another TSV file format** Same number of lines, mapping some function, over the lines, and
+**Convert TSV file to another TSV file format** Same number of lines, mapping some function over the lines, and
 projecting out a certain set of columns.
+This could be written as map(fn).project(columns), but mapTo is ``more efficient.''

 ```scala
 import com.twitter.scalding._